 Introduction

-When designing a home or renovating a space, the placement of light switches and outlets is often overlooked, yet it plays a crucial role in both functionality and accessibility.
-This article explores the recommended heights for these essential features, emphasizing their importance in promoting safety and enhancing the overall design of a room.
+When you’re designing a home or renovating a space, the placement of light switches and outlets is often overlooked.
+However, it plays a crucial role in both functionality and accessibility.
+This article will explore the recommended heights for these essential features, highlighting their importance in promoting safety and enhancing the overall design of a room.

-By understanding standard installation heights and the impact of building codes, homeowners can ensure their spaces are both compliant and user-friendly.
-Additionally, we’ll discuss how these heights can influence the aesthetic appeal of a home, providing insights into creating a harmonious interior design.
+By understanding standard installation heights and the impact of building codes, homeowners can make their spaces both compliant and user-friendly.
+We’ll also discuss how these heights can affect the aesthetic appeal of a home.
+This will provide insights into creating a harmonious interior design.

 What Are the Recommended Heights for Switches and Outlets?